object-Object/HexBug/README.md

 ## Depending on HexBug

-Note: I haven't tested these steps, so YMMV.
+Note: I haven't tested these steps very thoroughly, so YMMV.
 Open an issue or ping me on Discord if something's broken.

 1. Clone this repo somewhere, including submodules: `git clone --recurse-submodules <url>`
 2. In your project, run `pip install path/to/HexBug[all]`